 The January CSSA Plenary Meeting was held at Cal Poly in San Luis Obispo from January 20-21st inperson.
 This was my second plenary meeting that I have attended as the CSSA Liaison.
-Those in attendance with ASI President Nataly Andrade-Dominguez and I were ASI Director of Natural Sciences & Mathematics Zainab Ghani and ASI Vice President of University Affairs Bertha Vega Castellanos.
+Those in attendance with ASI President Nataly Andrade-Dominguez and I. Then we were also able to welcome ASI Director of Natural Sciences & Mathematics Zainab Ghani and ASI Vice President of University Affairs Bertha Vega Castellanos.